Make their birthday unforgettable. Shop Birthday Photo Books »

 • A "coolest classroom" contest.

-• “Then and now” with photos of students from the first day of school next to more recent ones.
+• A "then and now" spread comparing first-day-of-school photos to more recent ones.

-• A page about your school’s history with old photos.
+• A page on school history built around older photos.

-• The year’s biggest news and entertainment headlines.
+• A look back at the year's major news and entertainment headlines.

 Starting as soon as possible, the photography department should gather and take all the necessary photos to achieve your content plan.
 Save the best photos shared with the school’s communication app, ask faculty to forward their photos to the yearbook committee, and assign photographers to cover events and take candid photos of campus life.